WoditorTrans2000/WoditorTranslationGallery/README.md

 ### 2° By modifying the Editor.Lang.dll

-Dll file contains all the WolfRPGEditor resources (menu, commands, stringtables and etc.), when the file in the same place as Editor.exe and open the Editor.
+Dll file contains all the WolfRPGEditor resources (menu, commands, stringtables and etc.), when the file is on the same place as Editor.exe and open the Editor.
 All text will be replaced by the dll file.

 This way, you can keep reusing the dll in other versions, but at some point it will stop working or some features will be missing.
 When this happens, you should update the dll. <br>However, the dll is not available in all versions, the oldest dll is from version 2.29X and there is also a risk of them being corrupted.